jinput/jinput/README.txt

 at the same root as this project and build it first it will put jars in the right places.

-This project has been built in the follwing environment.
+This project has been built in the following environment.
  -- Win32 (Win 2000 in the case of our machine)
  -- Sun J2SDK 1.4 (available at java.sun.com)
  -- MinGW 2.0.0  plus the following updates: (all available at www.mingw.org)